What is the most reliable way to reach a nationally representative audience by telephone?

 Working closely with our trusted partners, our team ensure the 50% mobile split is representative of the market share of mobile telecoms providers, ensuring the audience interviewed each week is truly nationally representative of the Great Britain population.

-As an award winning agency, Yonder Data Solutions is home to one of the UK’s leading Market Research Telephone Centre.
-Each year we conduct 100,000 telephone interviews from our 85 seat Telephone Centre.
+As an award winning agency, Yonder Data Solutions is home to one of the UK’s leading market research telephone solutions.
+Each year we conduct 100,000 telephone interviews from our remote based solution with over 150 interviewers.

 If you like to get in touch to discuss our telephone offerings or to see how our cost effective CATI Omnibus solution can benefit your business – contact Kalpesh Varsani, Head of Telephone Solutions on 020 7553 4130 or firstname.lastname@example.org